-ALBANY, NY -- Senate Republican Leader Robert Ortt, along with Senators George Borrello, Peter Oberacker, Jim Tedisco, Sue Serino, and members of the Senate Republican Conference, today called on the State Legislature and Cuomo administration to fix multiple issues that continue to plague New York’s broken unemployment system, as well as enact measures to provide relief to New Yorkers who continue to struggle as a result of the pandemic.
+Senator Mario R. Mattera (2nd Senate District) joined with Senate Republican Leader Robert Ortt and his colleagues in the Senate Republican Conference to call on the State Legislature and Cuomo administration to fix multiple issues that continue to plague New York’s broken unemployment system.
+The coalition also proposed additional measures that would provide relief to New Yorkers who continue to struggle as a result of the pandemic.

 More than a year after millions of New Yorkers were put out of work due to the pandemic and COVID-related restrictions, there continues to be a multitude of technical issues with the state unemployment system.
 In addition, several proposals to provide additional relief for struggling New Yorkers who often couldn’t access their benefits for months at a time have been stymied or ignored.